cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-This is a simple React application designed to showcase our menu and greet customers.

-## Features
-- Stylish interface
-- Dynamic menu display
+We serve the best coffee in town and offer a variety of delicious beverages and pastries.

 ## Menu
 - Espresso